irbull/mars-top-10/top10.md

 Top 10 Eclipse Mars Features
 ============================
-[Eclipse Mars](http://www.eclipse.org/mars/) here!
+[Eclipse Mars](http://www.eclipse.org/mars/) is here!
 10 years ago I became an Eclipse Committer and I've had the privilege of working with some of the best Software Developers in our industry.
 For 10 years I've watched the Eclipse team ship high quality software on-time and on-budget.
 Eclipse Mars contains 79 different Eclipse projects, 65 million lines of code, developed by 380 committers and 352 contributors.

 Since 2007 I’ve been counting down the 10 most New and Noteworthy features of each release.
 These articles highlight the features I’m most excited about.
 Here is my list for 2015.